Local Advisory Board

 Matthew is a member of the North and West Cumbria CEIAG group advising schools on Higher Education opportunities and has also run conferences for the Higher Education Liaison Officer Association (HELOA) aimed at supporting new practitioners within Universities across the country.

-In addition to his role at the University, Matthew is joint owner of three local businesses with his partner in the restaurant industry and one of these restaurants was highly recommended in the 2017 Carlisle Living Awards.
+In addition to his role at the University, Matthew is joint owner of a local business with his partner in the restaurant industry and one of these restaurants was highly recommended in the 2017 Carlisle Living Awards.
+He is also a franchisee and Principal of Razzamataz Theatre Schools West Cumbria which he took over back in September 2018.

 Matthew’s experience of Higher Education and the local area is something he feels will contribute towards William Howard and its students as he is aware of the opportunities in Cumbria.
 He is delighted to be joining the Local Advisory Board for William Howard School and is looking forward to working with the school to help them achieve great things.